dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     (dcmStowQuicktime2MP4)"
     "
+    .. _dcmStowMaxFragmentLength:

+    :ref:`STOW Maximum Fragment Length <dcmStowMaxFragmentLength>`",integer,"Maximum length of data fragments of encapsulated JPEG/MPEG stream in stored DICOM object.
+If the received JPEG/MPEG stream exceeds that value, it will be split into several fragments, using a Fragmentable Encapsulated Transfer Syntax.
+Valid range: 1024..4294967294.
+Overwrites value specified on Device level.

+    (dcmStowMaxFragmentLength)"
+    "
     .. _dcmRetrieveTaskWarningOnNoMatch:

     :ref:`Retrieve Task Warning on no Match <dcmRetrieveTaskWarningOnNoMatch>`",boolean,"Indicates if the result status of Retrieve Tasks shall be set to WARNING if none of the requested objects was found on the C-MOVE SCP.
 Overwrites value specified on Device level.